 Virginia’s central location on the East Coast and robust transportation network ensures optimal access to highways, railroads, airports, and seaports.
 Virginia is a gateway for regional and international markets.
 The regions extensive infrastructure includes 6 major interstates, 10 railroads, 14 commercial airports, and the third largest port on the East Coast- The Port of Virginia.
 As a result, nearly 50% of the U.S. population is less than a day away.

 Virginia’s top-ranked educational institutions offer world-class engineering programs, excellent job training, and a pipeline of skilled workers.
-Universities, community colleges, and vocational schools offer accessibility to advanced technology industry training and credentials.
-Virginia has the third best labor supply in the nation and one of the highest college attainment rates (38.7%) according to “Forbes Best States to do Business 2018”.
+Universities, community colleges, and vocational schools offer access to advanced technology industry training and credentials.

-Ranked No. 4 by both CNBC and Forbes for best states for business rankings, Virginia is home to 56 corporate headquarters and 37 Fortune 1000 companies.
+Virginia is ranked No. 4 by CNBC for best states for business.
 Dominion Energy electric rates are 30% below the U.S. average.
-Virginia has a stable 6% corporate income tax and 4.3% effective corporate tax mor mature, labor-intensive manufacturers.
-Virginia ranks #1 for best regulatory environment on the Forbes 2018 Best States for Business rankings.
+Virginia has a stable 6% corporate income tax and 4.3% effective corporate tax more mature, labor-intensive manufacturers.
 Virginia is a right-to-work state with one of the lowest unionization rates in the nation.